rosshadden/thesis/04-details.md

 It also provides a way to access a client's session data from the scope of a socket connection, though that functionality does not come into play within this workflow.
 For each promise, the web server binds a one-off listener for WebSocket connections, which tests for whether the connected client is the same client that is waiting for data.
 When this test passes, the server attaches a success handler for each promise that emits the resolved value of the promise to the client through the socket connection.
-The server then destroys the listener, which has at this point served its intended purpose and is no longer necessary.
+The server then destroys the listener, which has by this point served its intended purpose and is no longer necessary.

-Once the data gets to the client, a developer has several options on how to use the data.
+Once the data gets to the client, developers have several options on how to use the data.
 Since the data is just being sent through a WebSocket connection, the communication events may be bound to by the client in JavaScript, which provides access to the raw data being sent by the Cornerstone server.
 This is the most powerful option, as the client can do whatever it wants with the data.

 Another method of using the data sent via the WebSocket transport is to use Cornerstone's `{{{stream}}}` Handlebars helper.
-This helper is very simple in implementation.
+This helper is very straightforward in implementation.
-It just returns a `<var>` HTML tag with a `data-promise` attribute set to the key of the promise.
+It simply returns a `<var>` HTML tag with a `data-promise` attribute set to the key of the promise.

 For example, given the situation outlined above where `bar` is a promise being passed to a view, consider a view file with the following markup: